slamice/wri/hipsters/first-draft/notes.md

 2nd:

+Set up Renee dynamic

 Important to meet Andrew and take letter from Prof to set ending punch.
-Set upi Jack as an artist, will have a gallery showing eventually (say when?)
+Set up Jack as an artist, will have a gallery showing eventually on his birthday (say when?)

 3rd: